-An area rug runner is great to have in a home with hardwood or vinyl floors as they protect them from wear.
+Rugs are great to have in a home with hardwood or vinyl floors as they protect them from wear.
 The trick, however, is knowing where the best places are in your home to warrant an area rug runner.

-Different Styles of Rug Runners
+Different Styles of Rugs

-Over the years the idea of what an area rug runner is has changed.
+Over the years the idea of what a rug's purpose is has changed.
 They used to be small pieces of carpet you tossed somewhere to cover an ugly patch of floor or used under the dining room table.
 They've now evolved to designer rugs that serve as accent pieces that pull a room together.
 They come in many designs and color schemes with the most common being solid in warm color tones.
-There are also funky designs such as geometric shapes, animal prints and bright colors that are available to purchase.
+There are also funky designs such as geometric shapes, animal prints, and bright colors that are available to purchase.

 Attention to the Bathroom

-The bathroom is often neglected a room for an area rug because it's rarely seen.
-The area rug runner here is more for function than style.
+The bathroom is often a neglected room for an area rug because it's rarely seen.
+The area rug here is more for function than style.
 Bathroom floors are often made out of ceramic tiles or vinyl so they tend to get a lot of wear.
 An area rug from the door leading inside the bathroom or one placed in front of the sink is a good choice.

 Placing an area rug runner in a hallway is for both design and function.
-Your hallways are the most travelled areas of the home and the most seen.
+Your hallways are the most traveled areas of the home and the most seen.
 If you have hardwood floors you want to protect them as much as possible without having to cover them up.
 Area rug runners in the hallways can be as basic or as verbose as you want them to be.
 If you have a long hallway your choice may be limited but there is no reason why you couldn't use more than one rug in the area.
 The primary rug to purchase for the hallway is a long rectangular one several inches smaller in width than the hallway.

-This area tends to be the most used and so the area rug runner is typically more for design than for function with some exceptions.
+This area tends to be the most used and so the area rug is typically more for the design than for function with some exceptions.
 An oval or square rug that matches the tone of the room is most appropriate and usually placed under a coffee table.
 Many doors to the home open to the living room.
 Placing an area rug runner that has been treated to protect from spills and stains at the door will protect your floor and other rugs from the elements.
 A long hallway style area rug runner would do the trick nicely.